northstowekarate/northstowekarate.github.io/etiquette/index.md

 ---
-title: Dojo Etiquette - How to be respectful in the dojo
+title: Dojo Etiquette - Northstowe Karate Club
 layout: base.njk
 description: Being respectful to ourselves and to each other is a vital part of karate.
 We must treat everyone with respect and dignity.
 ---